tamarott/SinGAN/README.md

-My version has minor bugfixes to update it to moder python versions.
+My version has minor bugfixes to update it to modern python versions.

 # SinGAN